-The fine sandy beaches, easy access to the sea and the Norfolk Broads, and the bracing fresh air are just some of the reasons why Sheringham was so popular in Victorian and Edwardian years, and remains so today.
+The fine award-winning sandy beaches and dramatic cliffs, easy access to the sea and the Norfolk Broads, and the bracing fresh air are just some of the reasons why Sheringham was so popular in Victorian and Edwardian years, and remains so today.

 Pretty Corner Woods, near Sheringham